Skip to content

 Fat grafting

-For younger men, between forty and fifty years old, with mild to moderate sagging concentrated in the lower third of the face, mini-facial lifting can be an alternative to full lifting.
-The incisions are smaller, recovery is quicker, and the results are excellent for the correct degree of indication.
+For younger men, between forty and fifty years old, with mild to moderate sagging concentrated in the lower third of the face, mini facelift can be an alternative to full facelift.
+The incisions are smaller, recovery is quicker, and the results are excellent for the appropriate degree of recommendation.

-Some risks of facial lifting are more relevant in male patients.
+Some risks of facelift are more relevant in male patients.
 It is my duty to explain them transparently:

 Haematoma

-The incidence of haematoma in male lifting is statistically higher than in females, reaching up to eight percent in some series in the literature.
+The incidence of haematoma in male facelift is statistically higher than in females, reaching up to eight percent in some series in the literature.
 The reason is the more intense vascularisation of male skin.
-In my practice, the Auersvald haemostatic net has significantly reduced this complication, but the risk remains real and deserves attention.
+In my practice, the Auersvald haemostatic mesh has significantly reduced this complication, but the risk remains real and deserves attention.

-To further minimise this risk, I require strict suspension of anticoagulants, anti-inflammatories, and supplements such as omega 3 and ginkgo biloba for fifteen days before and after surgery.
+To further minimise this risk, I require strict discontinuation of anticoagulants, anti-inflammatories, and supplements such as omega 3 and ginkgo biloba for two weeks before and after surgery.
 Blood pressure needs to be controlled.
 Poorly controlled hypertensive men are not good candidates until their pressure is stabilised.

 Facial nerve injury